 - Be employed full-time in a public relations position for at least five years

-- Spend at least half of your professional time involved in public relations
+- Spend at least half your professional time involved in public relations

 What is Accreditation Maintenance?

 Accredited members are encouraged to participate in the CPRS Accreditation Maintenance program.
-The voluntary accreditation maintenance program is designed to strengthen the value of the APR designation for the benefit of practitioners, employers and the general public.
-Make sure you are demonstrating professionalism by maintaining your APR.
+The voluntary accreditation maintenance program is designed to strengthen the value of the APR designation for the benefit of practitioners, employers and the general public by providing tangible evidence of continuous professional development.